Read This First

 Prompt 1: One rather dishonorable tactic in public discourse is moving from a term your interlocutor has employed to a nominal synonym with an entirely different connotation.
 Present five cases from history in which this tactic was used.

-The central claim is this: The tactic of shifting from one term to another with a different connotation, often to manipulate public opinion or discredit an opponent, is a well-documented strategy in rhetoric, politics, and media.
+In plain terms: The tactic of shifting from one term to another with a different connotation, often to manipulate public opinion or discredit an opponent, is a well-documented strategy in rhetoric, politics, and media.

 “Freedom fighters” vs. “Terrorists”